org-formation/org-formation-cli/docs/cloudformation-resources.md

                   AWS: Fn::EnumTargetAccounts MyBinding arn:aws:iam::${account}:root
  ```

- Will result in the following cloudformation (assuming MyBinding has 0 accounts):
+ Will result in the following CloudFormation (assuming MyBinding has 0 accounts):

 ``` yaml